abidh/llvm-project/flang/docs/DebugGeneration.md

 ```

 In FIR, a common block results in a `GlobalOp` with common linakge.
 Every
-function where the common block is used has `DeclareOp` for that variables in
+function where the common block is used has `DeclareOp` for that variables.
-the common block.
 This `DeclareOp` will point to gloabl storage through
 `CoordinateOp` and `AddrOfOp`.
 The `CoordinateOp` has the offset of the
 location of this variable in global storage.
 There is enough information to
 generate the required metadata.
-Although it requires walking the chain up from
+Although it requires walking up the chain from
 `DeclaredOp` to locate `CoordinateOp` and `AddrOfOp`.

 ### Arrays

-The type of fixed size array is represented in debug metadata as follows:
+The type of fixed size array is represented using `DICompositeType`.
+The
+`DISubrangeAttr` is used to provide bounds in any given dimensions.

 ```
 integer abc(4,5)